GSP Group Correction Factors data from the Trading Operations Report

 Distribution of Half-Hour GGCFs across all GSP Groups

-The chart bellow shows the distribution of GGCFs, as per the latest Settlement Run data, for each Settlement Period in the last complete season and the latest three complete years.
+The chart below shows the distribution of GGCFs, as per the latest Settlement Run data, for each Settlement Period in the last complete month against the previous three years.
 Again it shows the effectiveness of profiling, with the ideal being a narrow distribution centred on 1.

 Highlights

-The distribution of HH GSP GCFs, across all GSP Groups, for December 2023 remains similar to previous years with the percentage peak remaining close to 1; however, this month’s data remains slightly more skewed to the right when compared to the same month in previous years.
+The distribution of HH GSP GCFs, across all GSP Groups, for April 2024 remains similar to last year with the percentage peak remaining close to 1.
+However, this month’s data is slightly more skewed to the right when compared to the same month in previous years.

 Half-Hour Correction factors by Settlement Period volume